nasa/DdsJs/README.md

 The **DDS.js** repository does not, in and of itself, compile or build native code.
-Instead, the repository is designed to produce an NPM package called `dds-js-devkit` that can then be used as a development dependency in any project meant to create a NodeJS add-on from DDS IDL.
+Instead, the repository is designed to produce an NPM package called `dds-js` that can then be used as a development dependency in any project meant to create a NodeJS add-on from DDS IDL.
 The NPM package brings with it the runtime source code required to produce a fully-functional NodeJS native add-on.